andyatkinson/blog/about.md

 Andy is a Senior Software Engineer with Flipgrid, part of Microsoft, based in Minneapolis, MN.

-He specializes in backend development and enjoys building and working with APIs using Ruby on Rails and PostgreSQL.
+He specializes in backend development, APIs, Ruby on Rails, and PostgreSQL.

 ![Andy Atkinson Headshot](/assets/images/pages/andy-headshot-big-wide.jpg#wide)
 <small>Photo by [Amber Procaccini Photography](http://www.aprocacciniphoto.com/) 2019</small>

-Previously he's worked in full stack and mobile development.
-Working primarily as an IC, he's also been a technical lead and managed and mentored engineers at companies like Groupon, OrderUp, and LivingSocial.
+He's also worked in full stack and mobile development.
+Primarily an IC, he's been a technical lead and has managed engineers at companies like Groupon, OrderUp, and LivingSocial.

-Some of the tools he's worked with lately are Elasticsearch, AWS, Azure, and Kubernetes.
-In the past he's worked with NLP and A/B testing tools and techniques, and brings that experience into product development conversations when it may be beneficial.
+Some tools he's worked with recently are Elasticsearch, AWS, Azure, and Kubernetes.
+He brings past experience with NLP and A/B testing tools and techniques to product conversations.

+Recent non-coding contributions have included conducting interviews, reviewing candidate code challenge submissions, and improving onboarding documentation and processes.
+He values learning and growing his technical skills, and learning from and mentoring team members.

 #### Education